- 1 Hey Veterans: Are You Interested In Tax Lien Certificate Investing?

 Well, the TL: DR version is “I personally wouldn’t waste my time on this”.
 There are easier ways to make money.

-But, for those who wish to get more in-depth knowledge, read on!
+But, for those who wish to get a little bit more in-depth knowledge, read on!

 Below, I break down the reasons why most people probably should steer clear of tax-liens or tax lien certificate investing.